Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 It was used defensive programming on the delete function (both delete recipe and delete category).
 A category or a recipe can't be deleted with just one click, the user needs to confirm that he wants to delete the item, to avoid unintentional actions from the user.

+### Features to be Implemented in the Future
+- Add a favourite recipes page to allow the users to favourite some recipes and see all the recipes on one page.
+- Associate this page to a brand of kitchenware.
 ---
 ## Technologies Used